PoignardAzur/poignardazur.github.io/drafts/07-microsoft-copilot-blunder.md

 ---
 layout: post
-title: How good are alternatives to Github Copilot?
+title: Rambling about Microsoft, and testing alternatives to Github Copilot.
 ---

 I've recently been in a discussion where I argued that Microsoft had made a